 FoldedCorners = false (default): This setting has no specific visual style and is therefore suitable for all object types.

 The property affects the entire flow; in other words, it cannot be applied solely to individual nodes.
 Therefore, it should only be set to true if all the nodes represent documents (or document-like objects).
 If some or all of the elements are better visualized with the general style, FoldedCorners should be set to false.

 Some flows can be arranged more clearly by using aggregation.
 Nodes that belong to the same lane (column) can be displayed as a stack by setting the property Type to Aggregated.
 This means that nodes that would usually be displayed one below the other are shown as a stack of nodes.

-The interaction for these stacks is identical to the regular nodes: the control provides a click event that app developers can use to show a popover with more detailed information.
+The interaction for these stacks is identical to the regular nodes: the control provides a single click event that app developers can use to show a popover with more detailed information.